pachyderm/pachyderm/doc/concepts/data-concepts/index.rst

 Pachyderm data concepts describe version control primitives that you interact with when you use Pachyderm.

-These conecpts are similar to the Git version control system with a few notable exceptions.
+These concepts are similar to the Git version control system with a few notable exceptions.
 Because Pachyderm deals not only with plain text but also with binary files and large datasets, it does not manage the data in the same way as Git.